 So, while I feel weird providing screenshots of Paypal payments, here are a few screenshots to show proof of blogging income:

-If you still feel skeptical of the potential after reading this post, please feel free to drop a comment below or send us an email.
+If you still feel skeptical of the potential after reading this post, please feel free to drop a comment below because it’s totally and 100% possible.

 Actual Costs to Starting a Profitable Blog

 I did have to invest a little in order to make my first $1,000 blogging.
 Because I’m reporting payments received through June 30, 2017 (the day I hit the $1,000 PROFIT mark – approximately five months after I started blogging), I’ll report expenses incurred through that time period as well.

 - Click here to get 60% off your first website hosting plan with Siteground.
 I can only sing my accolades about this company because I go to them every two weeks with a question, and they’re always so quick to answer my questions.

 - I prepaid for an annual Tailwind subscription and have since learned how monumental this platform can be for Pinterest growth.
 Never looking back.

 - Thanks to Ana’s generous 35% commission, I’ve since been paid $17.85 after investing in this super informative and helpful ebook.
 Because the payment was received after I hit the $1,000 mark, it’s not included in this report.
 Ana has updated the ebook since I purchased it, and the book is now $25 – worth every penny!